 The basis of the computer infrastructure of the Institute is the Central Information Computer Complex (CICC).
 The JINR GRID-segment developed on its basis is an important element of the RDIG grid-infrastructures (Russian Data Intensive Grid), WLCG (Worldwide LHC Computing Grid) and EGEE (Enabling Grids for E-sciencE).

 Wide international cooperation is the major factor in JINR activities.
-The Institute collaborates with more than 800 scientific centres and universities in 62 countries of the world.
-Only in Russia – the largest JINR partner – the cooperation is conducted with over 170 research centres, universities, industrial enterprises and firms from 55 Russian cities.
-Over 260 scientific centres, universities and industrial enterprises from 10 CIS countries take part in the implementation of the scientific programme of the Institute.
+The Institute collaborates with more than 1000 scientific centres and universities in 74 countries of the world.
+Only in Russia – the largest JINR partner – the cooperation is conducted with over 180 research centres, universities, industrial enterprises and firms from more then 50 Russian cities.
+Over 280 scientific centres, universities and industrial enterprises from 9 CIS countries take part in the implementation of the scientific programme of the Institute.

 JINR possesses the Observer Status in a number of European scientific structures, in particular, in the strategy working group on physical and engineering sciences of the European Stategic Forum on Research Infrastructures (ESFRI).
 JINR is also a member of the Astroparticle Physics European Consortium (APPEC).

 In 2014 CERN and JINR took important decisions on the mutual granting of the Observer Status.
 Since recently, JINR has had its representative in the Nuclear Physics European Collaboration Committee (NuPECC).

 JINR Chief Scientific Secretary N.A.
 Russakovich, JINR Director V.A.
-Matveev, CERN Director General R. Heuer, Head of the Department of International Relations, CERN Representative at JINR R. Voss
+Matveev, CERN Director General R. Heuer, Head of the Department of International Relations, CERN Representative at JINR R. Voss, June 2015

 The Institute has accummulated immense experience of mutually beneficial scientific-technical cooperation on the international scale.
 JINR maintains contacts with IAEA, UNESCO, the European